kadena-docs/kadena-docs/docs/resources/writing-guide.md

 ### Diagrams

-Use the [Kadena visual library][2] to create diagrams with a consistent design language.
+Use the Kadena visual library to create diagrams with a consistent design language.

 ### Product names and capitalization